kamildemocko/PictureCompressorWithExif/README.md

 It preserves file's **timestamps** and **EXIF data**

 ## Usage
-Put in a folder and run it.
+Put in a folder and run.

-This will take directory, the script is in and compresses pictures in folder and it's subfolders.
+This will take the directory the script is in and compresses all pictures in folder and it's subfolders.

 ##
 Screenshots